funkdub/fengx.github.io/index.md

 </p>

 <p style="text-align:justify;">
-I was a research intern in Huawei Noah Ark Lab for low-level vision mentored by <a href="https://scholar.google.com.hk/citations?user=0ua28KoAAAAJ&hl=zh-CN">Dr. Xueyi Zou</a> and in iQiYi for video summarization mentored by Dr. Ruijin Rui.
+I was a research intern in Huawei Noah Ark Lab for low-level vision mentored by <a href="https://scholar.google.com.hk/citations?user=0ua28KoAAAAJ&hl=zh-CN">Dr. Xueyi Zou</a> and in iQiYi for video summarization mentored by Dr. Ruijin Jin.
 </p>

 **Research Interests**